Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 • Local Sourcing: To support local economies and reduce carbon footprints, some companies prioritize sourcing goods and services from local suppliers.
 This makes it easier to make sure the product is ethically sourced.

-In today’s procurement industry, there are companies that can help you source ethically.
-Take a look at these companies and see whether they’re the one you need:
+In today’s procurement industry, some companies can help you source ethically.
+Take a look at these companies and see whether they’re the ones you need:

 1. Sedex

 Sedex’s tools and services allow organizations to manage and understand the risks of negative impacts in their supply chain.
-The risk assessment tool of Sedex assists organizations to assess ethical risks across the supply chain.
+The risk assessment tool of Sedex assists organizations in assessing ethical risks across the supply chain.

 2. Estee Lauder Companies